Audio-Described Restrooms

 - 2 min read

-NaviLens codes posted outside public restrooms can make them easier to find and allow blind users to privately hear an audio description of a restroom's layout before entering it.
+NaviLens programmable codes posted outside public restrooms can make them easier to find and allow blind users to privately hear an audio description of a restroom's layout before entering it.
+Such codes could supplement or replace free NaviLens kit codes that help people who are blind or visually impaired find restrooms (see Free Kit codes).
+Try It!
+Scan the NaviLens code below using the NaviLens app:

 Questions:

 If you're sighted like I am, what would your experience be like if you had to use a public restroom in complete darkness?
 Oh, right.
-You and I would likely "cheat" and get out our smartphones and temporarily use the flashlight on them to find our way around.
+You and I would likely "cheat" and get out our smartphones, temporarily use our flashlights to find our way around.
 But if you're blind, a flashlight wouldn't help you.
-Even though there are AI apps that could help, like Be My AI, they'd involve using smartphone cameras, which are not permitted in restrooms.
+Even though there are AI apps or smart glasses that could help, they'd involve using smartphone cameras, which are not permitted in restrooms.